$L^\infty$ cohomology is intersection cohomology: Computation of the cohomology groups

 \subsection{Integration on subanalytic singular simplices.}

-We are going to prove that the isomorphism is provided by integrating forms on allowable chains.
+We are going to prove that the isomorphism is provided by integrating the forms on the allowable chains.
 We first check that integration gives rise to a well defined cochain map.
-This may be done if we restrict ourselves to {\it subanalytic} singular cochains which are $t$-allowable.
+This may be done because we restrict ourselves to the $t$-allowable {\it subanalytic} singular cochains.
+Let $X$ be a compact pseudomanifold.

 Let $L\subset X_{reg}$ be an oriented manifold of dimension $j$ with $cl(L)$ $(t;j)$-allowable i. e.: